 Complaining to NHS England

 We hope that, if you have a problem, you will use our complaints procedure.
 This will give us the best opportunity of putting right whatever has gone wrong and help to improve our practice.
-However, this does not affect your right to approach your local integrated care board (ICB), who commission our service or The Parliamentary & Health Ombudsman, who is independent of government and the NHS.
+However, this does not affect your right to approach your local integrated care board (ICB), who commission our service or the Parliamentary and Health Ombudsman, who is independent of government and the NHS.

 You may also complain directly to the local integrated care board (ICB):